 - High blood pressure.
 Early research shows that taking alpha-lipoic acid daily with the blood pressure-lowering medication quinapril does not decrease blood pressure compared to taking quinapril alone.

 - Migraine.
 Early research suggests that taking alpha-lipoic acid daily for 3 months improves the severity and frequency of migraines.
-However, it does not improve the number of monthly migraine attacks.
+But it doesn't reduce the number of monthly migraines.

 - Build up of fat in the liver in people who drink little or no alcohol (nonalcoholic fatty liver disease or NAFLD).
-Early research shows that taking alpha-lipoic acid with vitamin E daily for 12 weeks doesn't help break down liver fat in people with NAFLD.
+Early research shows that taking alpha-lipoic acid doesn't help break down liver fat in people with NAFLD.

 - Low blood pressure that occurs upon standing (orthostatic hypotension).
 Early research shows that taking alpha-lipoic acid might help prevent blood pressure from dropping upon standing in some people.